Painting Equipment

 • compact and lightweight;

-Works in Airless system which makes them very suitable for factories where high productivity is needed.
-The atomisation of the spray product is very fine and the material flow continuous and constant.
-It results in a good quality film even if the applied product is hard or abrasive.
+Works in Airless system making them very suitable for factories where high productivity is needed.
+Spray atomization is very fine and the material flow continuous and constant.
+The result is a good quality film even if the applied product is hard or abrasive.

 The strength of the gun is given by the use of steel for the inner passages, nozzle and rods treated to resist abrasion.
-The tip of the rod that closes the nozzle orifice is made of nickel carbide, ensuring spray consistency even when using difficult products such as UV or waterborne primers with abrasive fillers.
-The nozzle is mounted directly to the gun's diaphragm, without any other intermediate parts.
+The rod tip that closes the nozzle orifice is made of nickel carbide, ensuring jet consistency even when using harsh products such as UV or waterborne primers with abrasive fillers.
+The nozzle is mounted directly on the gun diaphragm, without any other intermediate parts.

-Such a spray gun, even though it may seem expensive at first, is a good investment because it ensures long use with consistent film quality.
-Gun nozzle failure at high flow rates and a finishing line travel speed of a few metres per minute means a large number of broken parts.
-And if this happens often it means big losses of material and time.
-That's why I think the philosophy of the Englishman who says he's too poor to buy a cheap coat also fits very well in industry.
-By approaching things this way there is a real chance of being able to lower production costs and enter the foreign furniture market at competitive prices.
+Such a spray gun, even if it may seem expensive at first, is a good investment because it ensures long use with consistent film quality.
+Gun nozzle failure at high flow rates and a finishing line travel speed of a few meters per minute means a large number of broken parts.
+And if this happens often, it means large losses of material and time.
+That's why I think the philosophy of the Englishman who says he's too poor to buy a cheap coat fits very well in industry.
+By approaching things in this way there is a real chance of being able to lower production costs and enter the foreign furniture market at competitive prices.

 About the author